Suspect in New Zealand massacre to face more charges in court on Friday

 In an attack broadcast live on Facebook, a lone gunman armed with semi-automatic weapons targeted Muslims attending Friday prayers in Christchurch on March 15.

-Tarrant has been moved to New Zealand’s only maximum security prison in Auckland and will appear at the Christchurch High Court through a video link at 1000 a.m.
-(2100 GMT).
+Tarrant has been moved to New Zealand’s only maximum-security prison in Auckland and will appear at the Christchurch High Court through a video link at 10 a.m.
+(2100 GMT Thursday).

 Tarrant, 28, was charged with one murder the day after the attack and remanded without a plea.
 Police said they would bring 49 more murder charges and 39 attempted murder charges against Tarrant when he appears in court.